 I am helping the environment.

-Now Sapphire Riviera Cancun is committed to promoting a sustainable tourism environment by employing a variety of eco-friendly and socially responsible practices.
+Now Sapphire Riviera Cancun is committed to promoting a sustainable tourism environment by employing eco-friendly and socially responsible practices.
+We work to ensure the conservation of our natural resources and contribute to the economic and social development of our community.
 Check out the following ways that Now Sapphire is going green:

 In 2016, Now Sapphire Riviera Cancun's waste management program:

 - Avoided 427 tons of food waste by recycling compost and livestock food.
 This waste is equivalent to the waste generated by 1,170 people in a year.

 - In addition, 51 tons of plastic, cardboard, paper, and aluminum were recycled.
 That is equivalent to the waste generated by 1,700 people in a month.

 - Of the above, 21 tons of paper and cardboard were recycled which amounted to 68.4 tons of CO2 and saved 488 trees from being cut down.

 Now Sapphire participated in the reforestation of the Cancun-Tulum road with 150 ceiba trees.
 This helped reduce the carbon footprint during our guests' visits and beautify the community with native species.

 We also have continuous training on climate change, separation of hazardous waste, and we work closely with environmental care experts and the government to reduce our impact on the environment.

 Proudly, Now Sapphire's family of collaborators implemented actions in support of the Mayan community El Naranjal located at Ignacio Zaragoza, which has a beautiful cenote and archeological remains.
 Through the donation of school supplies and toys we promoted the integral development of children in the community.
 We also shared in the local tradtions on January 6 by delivering food to the community.